fardoss/public_assets/docs_md/generate-nfts/metadata.md

 # Metadata

-Metadata is a JSON format that helps sites like Opensea understand your NFT attributes, the collection it belongs too and where on IPFS it is located.
+Metadata is a JSON format that helps sites like Opensea understand your NFT attributes, the collection it belongs to and where to locate your NFT on IPFS.

 ![NFT Generator Updating Metadata](https://s3.amazonaws.com/cdn.fardoss.com/docs_content/Updating%20Metadata.png)